adku1173/acoupipe/sphinx/source/index.rst

 AcouPipe
 ================================================================================

-**AcouPipe** is an easy-to-use Python toolbox for generating unique acoustical source localization and characterization data sets with Acoular_ that can be used for training of deep neural networks and machine learning.
+**AcouPipe** is an easy-to-use Python toolbox for generating unique acoustical source localization and characterization datasets with Acoular_ that can be used for training of deep neural networks and machine learning.
 Instead of raw time-data, only the necessary input features for acoustical beamforming are stored, which include:

 * Cross-Spectral Matrix / non-redundant Cross-Spectral Matrix (e.g. in [Cas21]_)
 * Conventional Beamforming Map (e.g. in [Kuj19]_)

-This allows the user to create data sets of manageable size that are portable and facilitate reproducible research.
+This allows the user to create datasets of manageable size that are portable and facilitate reproducible research.

-AcouPipe supports distributed computation with Ray_ and comes with a default configuration data set inside a pre-built Docker container that can be downloaded from DockerHub_.
+AcouPipe supports distributed computation with Ray_ and comes with a default configuration dataset inside a pre-built Docker container that can be downloaded from DockerHub_.

 .. contents::
     Contents